What is a Perilunate Dislocation?

 Other complications include ulnar translocation of the carpus and combination of dissociative and nondissociative instability, creating carpal instability complex.

 A cast is maintained for 3 months following surgical intervention.
 Periodic radiographs help professionals review the maintenance of midcarpal and radiocarpal reduction.
 Splinting is recommended for 6 months.
 Full activity is usually not renewed until 8 months after surgery.

 The outcomes of perilunate dislocations and perilunate fracture dislocations are best when emergency reduction of the carpus is performed, followed by accurate open reduction and internal fixation (ORIF).

 Capo et al reported reasonable and functional clinical results after treatment of perilunate fracture dislocations with a combined volar-dorsal approach.

 If You Believe You Have Perilunate Dislocation, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
 People experiencing perilunate dislocation should be evaluated to try and prevent further injury and mobility issues.

 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your wrist.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your wrist.